 Conduct Code ProceduresCharges and Student Conduct Board Hearings

 Any member of the Park University community may file a complaint against a Student for violations of the Student Code.
-A complaint shall be prepared in writing and directed to the Assistant Dean of Student Life.
+A complaint shall be prepared in writing and directed to the Associate Dean of Student Life.
 Any complaint should be submitted as soon as possible after the event takes place, preferably within one (1) week of the incident.

-The Assistant Dean of Student Life may conduct an investigation to determine if the complaint has merit and/or if it can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Assistant Dean of Student Life.
+The Associate Dean of Student Life may conduct an investigation to determine if the complaint has merit and/or if it can be disposed of administratively by mutual consent of the parties involved on a basis acceptable to the Associate Dean of Student Life.
 Such disposition shall be final and there shall be no subsequent proceedings.
-If the complaint is not admitted and/or cannot be disposed of by mutual consent, the Assistant Dean of Student Life may later serve in the same matter as the Student Conduct Board or a member thereof.
+If the complaint is not admitted and/or cannot be disposed of by mutual consent, the Associate Dean of Student Life may later serve in the same matter as the Student Conduct Board or a member thereof.
 If the Student admits violating the Code, subsequent process shall be limited to determining the appropriate sanction(s).

 All complaints shall be presented to the Accused Student in written form.
 A time shall be set for a Student Conduct Board Hearing, not less than five nor more than fifteen calendar days after the student has been notified.
-Time limits for scheduling of Student Conduct Board Hearings may be extended or reduced at the discretion of the Assistant Dean of Student Life.
+Time limits for scheduling of Student Conduct Board Hearings may be extended or reduced at the discretion of the Associate Dean of Student Life.

 Student Conduct Board Hearings shall be conducted by a Student Conduct Board according to the following guidelines except as provided by item #8 below: